waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - Accuracy-lowering moves like SMOKESCREEN are not a guaranteed defense.
 Opponents can still land hits.
 - The auto-activation threshold for a held BERRY is likely below 25% HP.
 - Bug-type moves (like LEECH LIFE) are not very effective against Fire-types.
+- Grass-type moves (like VINE WHIP) are not very effective against Fire-types.
+- Normal-type moves have no effect on Ghost-type Pokémon.

 # Object Mechanics
 - **FRUIT_TREE**: An interactable object that functions as an obstacle.
 Likely provides a BERRY.